A journey of discovery and delight

 Today, choose one of our Scenic Freechoice activities:

-Visit to Auvers-Sur-Oise: Transfer to the village of Auvers-Sur-Oise, the place where Vincent Van Gogh painted his final masterpieces, by coach.
-Throughout the town you will see landmarks that were immortalised by Van Gogh in some of his well-known artworks such as the famous Notre Dame de l'Assomption church.
-The tour includes entry to Van Gogh’s room, an attic that he rented during his final months.
-The artist was the last occupant of this room, which has sat empty since 1890.
+Visit to Auvers-Sur-Oise: Travel to the village where Vincent Van Gogh painted his final masterpieces.
+See landmarks that were immortalised in his works, such as the famous Notre Dame de l'Assomption church.
+The tour includes entry to Van Gogh’s room, an attic that he rented during his final months and which has sat empty since 1890.
 Enjoy free time afterwards to wander through the village.

-Rouen is the vibrant capital of the Normandy region.
-With a fascinating history of Roman and Viking settlement, it has also played a pivotal place in history as the town where Richard the Lionheart was crowned Duke of Normandy and Joan of Arc was burnt at the stake.
-Much of Rouen was sadly destroyed in World War II, but much of the city has been faithfully restored, including the exquisite Old Town.
+Normandy’s capital, Rouen has a history that spans over 2,000 years, from Viking legends to its significant role in both World Wars.
+It was also the place where Richard the Lionheart was crowned Duke of Normandy and Joan of Arc was burnt at the stake.
+Much of Rouen was sadly destroyed in World War II, however the city has been faithfully restored, including the exquisite Old Town.
 It’s an engaging and historically rich destination, packed with museums, stylish bistros and coffee shops, and a wealth of churches, including the famed 12th century Rouen Cathedral.

 Freechoice: